Supporting Humanitarian Actors to Systematically Listen<br>and Respond to the Voices of Affected People

 Kai Hopkins is a Senior Programme Manager at Ground Truth Solutions.

-He leads a variety of response-wide projects, such as our work on Ebolas in Sierra Leone, and individual agency work, like with the International Rescue Committee.
+He leads a variety of response-wide projects, such as our work on Ebola in Sierra Leone, and individual agency work, like with the International Rescue Committee.
 He is also a Senior Consultant at Keystone Accountability where he delivers on all client projects from Comparative Constituent Feedback projects to bespoke consultancy.
-Kai has worked at Keystone since 2011 and has been involved with Ground Truth from the outset, working on pilot projects in Pakistan and Haiti.
+Kai has worked at Keystone since 2011 and has been involved with Ground Truth from the outset, working on projects including in Pakistan, Iraq, South Sudan, Kenya, Europe and Haiti.
 Kai joined Keystone after three years as General Manager at Alliance magazine, which he led through a period of expansion.
 Alliance magazine is the leading publication on international philanthropy and social investment.
 Kai has an undergraduate degree in Politics and an MBA.

 Senior Programme Manager